Michael Harris II Player Props: Braves vs. Guardians

 Michael Harris II At The Plate

-- Harris II is hitting .269 with 10 doubles, a triple, nine home runs and 13 walks.
+- Harris II is batting .264 with 10 doubles, a triple, nine home runs and 13 walks.

-- He has homered in 12.9% of his games this season, and 3.9% of his plate appearances.
+- Looking at the 63 games he has played this season, he's went deep in eight of them (12.7%), and in 3.8% of his trips to the plate.

-- Harris II has had an RBI in 14 games this season (22.6%), including six multi-RBI outings (9.7%).
-He has also driven home three or more of his team's runs in three contests.
+- In 14 games this year (22.2%), Harris II has picked up an RBI, and in six of those games (9.5%) he had more than one.
+He has also driven in three or more of his team's runs in three contests.

+- He has scored in 22 of 63 games this season, and more than once 7 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.